 Less skilled, manual workers tend to be most exposed to low paid, temporary or insecure jobs.
-Downsizing, which can lead to increased job insecurity, has been shown to be associated with long periods of sick leave.
+Downsizing, which can lead to increased job insecurity, has been shown to be associated with long periods of sick leave due to musculo-skeletal disorders and trauma.